RouterWise: Joint Resource Allocation and Routing for Latency-Aware Multi-Model LLM Serving: Preliminaries

 \subsection{GPU Sharing Model}

-Large language models are often deployed across multiple GPUs to satisfy memory and performance requirements.
-A common approach is tensor parallelism (TP), in which model weights are partitioned across GPUs and each GPU stores a shard \cite{xiang2025aegaeon}.

-A straightforward deployment strategy is to dedicate a full GPU to each shard, as in Fig.~\ref{fig:colocation}(a).
-While simple to manage, this static allocation can lead to inefficient resource use in multi-model serving.
-In practice, different models may experience different request rates and may require different amounts of compute and memory to sustain their incoming load under a latency target.
-As a result, some GPUs may remain underutilized while others become bottlenecks.

-To address this, we allow multiple shards to share a GPU, enabling fine-grained allocation of compute and memory resources across co-located models.
-This flexibility allows the system to assign more resources to models with higher load or greater compute demand, while avoiding overprovisioning for less demanding models.
-Consequently, co-location can improve overall GPU utilization and help the system satisfy latency objectives more efficiently than isolated deployment.
+LLMs are typically deployed across multiple GPUs using tensor parallelism (TP), which partitions model weights into shards, one per GPU~\cite{xiang2025aegaeon}.
+The simplest strategy is to dedicate a full GPU to each shard (Fig.~\ref{fig:colocation}(a)), but in multi-model serving this can leave some GPUs underutilized while others become bottlenecks, since different models face different request loads and resource demands.
+We therefore allow multiple shards to share a GPU, enabling fine-grained allocation of compute and memory across co-located models and shifting resources toward those with higher load.

-In our system, compute sharing is enabled by NVIDIA MPS~\cite{nvidia_mps}.
-MPS allows the CUDA kernels submitted by shards of different co-located models to be scheduled concurrently on the same GPU.
-More importantly, it allows us to cap the fraction of GPU compute resources (i.e., active threads) that each shard can use.
-This provides a practical mechanism for controlling interference among co-located shards and mitigating resource contention.
-GPU memory, in contrast, is partitioned explicitly across the co-located models.

-Figure~\ref{fig:thread} illustrates the benefit of such flexible compute allocation.
-For a fixed tensor parallelism level, increasing the GPU thread percentage generally reduces P95 TTFT under different traffic loads, indicating that latency is sensitive to the compute share assigned to a model.
-This suggests that, under co-location, allocating more compute to heavily loaded models can improve serving efficiency and reduce latency.
+We enable compute sharing via NVIDIA MPS~\cite{nvidia_mps}, which schedules CUDA kernels from co-located shards concurrently on the same GPU and lets us cap the fraction of compute resources (active threads) each shard can use.
+GPU memory is partitioned explicitly across co-located models.
+Figure~\ref{fig:thread} shows that increasing the thread cap reduces TTFT under various loads, indicating that latency is highly sensitive to the compute share assigned to each model.